cloudquery/cloudquery/website/pages/docs/reference/types.md

+---
+title: CloudQuery Types
+description: CloudQuery uses Apache Arrow as its internal type system, and defines a number of custom types as Arrow extensions.
+---

 # CloudQuery Types

 CloudQuery uses [Apache Arrow](https://arrow.apache.org/docs/index.html) to represent data internally.
 Source plugins define columns in terms of Arrow types, and destinations support converting from Arrow to their own native types.